|

 Cancer control: Organized programs that focus on reducing the number of people who develop cancer, have complications from it, and die from it.
 It uses approaches that have been tested through research to control the number of cancer cases as well as the effects of cancer.
 Programs may include cancer prevention and early detection, treatment, palliative care, patient and family services, professional education and training, and cancer survivorship care.
 A cancer control program is successful when it assures that people are as healthy as possible, regardless of race, age, gender, location, social level, or economic status.
 See What Is Cancer Control?

-Cancer death (see cancer mortality)
+Cancer deaths (see cancer mortality)

 Cancer death rate (see cancer mortality rate)